1EdTech/lets-build-an-extended-transcript/tutorial-1/README.md

 </table>

 <table class="image">
 <caption align="bottom">Same sample and viewer, but this time the viewer is configured to display courses.
-While the Extended Transcript standard provides a data model, it does not prescribe how a transcript should appear or what it must contain.</caption>
+While the Extended Transcript standard provides a data model, it does not prescribe how a transcript should appear or what it must contain beyond basic required information.</caption>
 <tr><td><img src="images/4.png" /></td></tr>
 </table>